|

 prohibits an inferior court from acting in excess of its jurisdiction.

-exercising any unauthorized use of power contrary to the constitution,
+from exercising any unauthorized use of power contrary to the

-statutes, or established case law.
-Examples of situations where
+constitution, statutes, or established case law.
+Examples of

 Pro per